evoraglobal/sieraapi-docs/source/includes/_consumption.md

 Consumption records which were rejected along with the reason for the rejection.

 <aside class="notice">
-SIERA always specifies consumption amounts in <code>kWh</code> for all energy and <code>m3</code> for water.
+SIERA always specifies consumption amounts in kWh for all energy and m<sup>3</sup> for water.
 Once in the system, no conversion is performed on these values because all aggregations are calculated using the values provided.
 </aside>

 ```shell